 - Cocoa Butter Fat – a type of fat that comes from cocoa beans, high in fatty acids, needed for skin health

 - Grass-Fed Ghee – commonly referred to as clarified butter, doesn’t contain additives, preservatives, or trans fats, reduces the risk of cancer, inflammation, skin health, heart health, and is highly nutritious

 While the 10 grams of healthy fat is nice, there are still 17 grams of saturated fat found in each serving of HLTH Code.
-That’s not ideal for those that already consume a high amount of fat in their normal diet — especially considering we should only consume 16-22 grams of saturated fat each day.
+That’s not ideal for those that already consume a high amount of fat in their regular diet — especially considering we should only consume 16-22 grams of saturated fat daily.